 How much insurance you’ll need depends on the size of your collection and what that collection includes.
 Many times, getting the appropriate coverage for your antiques and collectibles requires an appraisal of your collection.

 The appraised value of a collection can sometimes be two to three times more than the fair market value.
-An appraisal is beneficial to help ensure you have a written valuation of your collection and documentation in the event that you need to file a claim.
+An appraisal is beneficial to help ensure that you have a written valuation of your collection and documentation in the event that you need to file a claim.

 You’ll want to carefully compare coverage options in order to select a plan that suits you.